snwfdhmp/llm/README.md

 | Prompt chaining         | ✅              |Call prompts like functions|
 | Prompt templating       | 🔄  |Use variables in prompt files |

-Please note that the "Status" column indicates the current status of each feature, with ✅ representing "implemented" and 🔄 representing "in progress."

 ## Getting started

 ```